-Communicating knowledge and understanding At the end of the course, the student will have mastered the technical language and will be able to appropriately discuss the themes of the Industrial Economics.
+Contents Communicating knowledge and understanding At the end of the course, the student will have mastered the technical language and will be able to appropriately discuss the themes of the Industrial Economics.
 Furthermore, he/she will have acquired the ability to use graphical analysis to illustrate economic phenomena.
 Capacities to continue learning At the end of the course, the student will be able to describe and recognize the main forms of the market, the modalities of strategic interaction among the companies, and will be able to evaluate their implications in terms of welfare.
-Contents The course aims to provide the analytical bases for understanding firms' strategies.
+The course aims to provide the analytical bases for understanding firms' strategies.
 Firms' strategies will be analyzed in the light of the results of the modern theory of industrial organization in the belief that this provides the schemes, concepts and tools useful for framing decision-making problems and for developing a rigorous capacity for strategic thinking.
 Introduction to the Industrial Organization: what, how and why.
 Fundamentals of microeconomics.
 Market structure and market power.
 Technology and production costs.
-Monopoly power: price discrimination (linear and nonlinear pricing); variety and quality of the product.
+Monopoly power: price discrimination (linear and non-linear pricing); variety and quality of the product.
 Natural monopoly and regulation.
-Oligopoly models and strategic interaction: models of Cournot, Bertrand and Stackelberg.
+Cournot, Bertrand and Stackelberg.
 Anti-competitive strategies: entry deterrence and collusion.
-Course program Bibliography Pepall, Richards, Norman.
+Course program 7 that competitive strategies, that y deterrence and condition.
+Bibliography Pepall, Richards, Norman.
 Industrial Organization: Contemporary Theory and Empirical Applications, Last Edition, Wiley.
-Notes Teaching methods Lectures with active participation of students.
-Assessment methods Evaluation criteria Knowledge and understanding The student's ability to illustrate the functioning of markets and business strategies with methodological rigor will be assessed.
+Notes Taggling methods Locatives with active positionation of students Teaching methods Assessment methods Lectures with active participation of students.
+Written test Evaluation criteria Knowledge and understanding The student's ability to illustrate the functioning of markets and business strategies with methodological rigor will be assessed.
 Applying knowledge and understanding The student's ability to apply the main theories of industrial organization to the analysis of industrial sectors and strategic interaction between firms will be assessed.
 Autonomy of judgment The student's ability to analyze, with independent judgment, the main issues of Industrial Economics by identifying the critical issues and by suggesting solutions, will be assessed.

 Communicating knowledge and understanding The student's ability to discuss the main issues of Industrial Economics with mastery of technical language will be assessed.
-Capacities to continue learning The student's ability to analytically and graphically solve the main problems of the Industrial Economics (concentration, optimal production scale, optimal price- quantity and social well-being under different market forms) will be assessed.
+Capacities to continue learning The student's ability to analytically and graphically solve the main problems of the Industrial Economics (concentration, optimal production scale, optimal price-quantity and social well-being under different market forms) will be assessed.
 Further information